Noel Monkman: Film Career

+After producing several short documentaries through the 1930s, Monkman wrote and directed the feature films Typhoon Treasure (1939) and The Power and the Glory (1941).
 Filmink argued "Had the [1935 film] quota been enforced, Noel Monkman would have become a significant feature director of adventure movies – he and his wife still had a fine career, but it’s not what it could and should have been."